Last Updated: 6/11/21 | June 11th, 2021

 I don’t do this every month (you can’t do it while traveling) but this helps me offset minimum spending requirements on cards and earn a few extra miles each year.

 (Note: I use my Chase Ink business card a lot at Staples.
-I buy Amazon, iTunes, and restaurant gift cards to be sure I maximize the 5 points per dollar spent bonus.
-The number above reflects not only the manufactured spending I do but the gift cards I buy too.)
+I buy Amazon, iTunes, and restaurant gift cards to be sure I maximize the 5 points per dollar spent bonus.)

 Step 5 – Sign up for every contest, survey, and deal in the world

-Airlines and hotels often offer points and bonuses for signing up for a deal, taking a survey, filling out a form on Facebook, etc. The points here are small (100-1,000 at a time) but over the course a year they can add up.
-United recently gave 1,000 miles to people who signed up for their dining program.
-American Airlines gave you 350 miles just for entering a contest to win more miles!
+Airlines and hotels often offer points and bonuses for signing up for a deal, taking a survey, filling out a form on Facebook, etc. The points here are small (100-1,000 at a time) but, over the course of a year, they can add up.

 It may sound crazy to spend that much money on miles (and you certainly don’t need to do it at all), but let’s put it in perspective.
 For 90,000 miles, you can book a one-way first-class flight from the US to Asia.
 Since you spent 1.4 cents per mile, that ticket works out to be $1,260.
 Not too bad for a first-class ticket, huh?